pifroggi/vs_liif/README.md

 # AI resizing for Vapoursynth using [LIIF](https://github.com/yinboc/liif)
-Up- or downscaling to arbitrary resolutions and aspect ratios without ringing or blurriness.
-For example to go from 720x480 to 720x540, or to remove small black borders and stretch, or to downscale without resizing artifacts.
+Up- or downscaling to arbitrary resolutions and aspect ratios without blur or halos*.
+For example to go from 720x480 to 720x540, or to remove small black borders and stretch, or to downscale without detail loss.
 For large upscaling factors dedicated upscaling models are likely better.
+*there have been reports of halos with some inputs and some resize factors

 ## Requirements
 * [pytorch](https://pytorch.org/) (with cuda)